Ordering materials for your e-textiles classes can seem a bit overwhelming at first, but we have broken it down into two different steps for you.

 If you’re really pinching pennies:

 Use some alternate materials.
-For instance, with a little effort you can sew your own coin cell battery holder (useful for wristband project) – see tutorials here and here.
+For instance, with a little effort you can sew your own coin cell battery holder (useful for wristband project)—see a Kitronik tutorial here and an Instructables one here.
 Note that you don’t need conductive fabric.
 Just sew enough thread to embroider a solid patch.
 This might save you ~$1.50-2.00 per student.

-You could also use wired LEDs in place of the sewable LEDs we use with the help of some pliers (tutorial here).
+You could also use wired LEDs in place of the sewable LEDs we use with the help of some pliers (Instructables tutorial here).
 In fact, we used to use wired LEDs for the wristband, but it was less time consuming to just use the ones with pre-made holes that are included in our Student Kit.
-This might save you a few $ per student as well if you purchase the wired LEDs in bulk.
+This might save you a few dollars per student as well if you purchase the wired LEDs in bulk.